MAGI003769/Project-CNN/README.md

    - It might be possible to use more samples to train for a better performance.
 2. 8th Aug
    - The result not good.
-   - The original code is too simple.
+   - The original code is too naive, which simply read entire dataset into memory.
 Once the dataset is enlarged into a enormous scale, there will be problem with memory.
+3. 9th Aug
+   Thinking of the advance program:
+   - The key part is the class `DataIterator` which is initialized with the directory of dataset.
+   - For this crucial class, its method `input_pipeline` split the whole dataset and read it into memory.
+That's where we should pay attention and make some modification to read a 10-channel data.
+This method returns data for a batch and feed it into the network.
+   - The funtion `build_graph` returns a variable of type dictionary taht contains valuable information and variables used of this model.